 Create learning communities around assessments

-- Set up the groups yours for group work projects in the online course, to help ensure that group memberships reflect the diversity of the class.
+- Set up the groups yourself for group-work projects in the online course, to help ensure that group memberships reflect the diversity of the class.

 - Enable your students to communicate about assessment tasks with students studying the same material in another university, or even in another country.
 This can foster a more globalised learning perspective.